xibosignage/xibo-manual/source/en/layouts_designer.md

 - **Save Template**

     Want to use the design again?
 It can be saved as a Template from here.
-Templates only save the aspect ratio, background and region positions, not the actual content.
+Saving a template will store an exact copy of the layout, including regions, playlists and media.

 - **Shrink Designer**